tchibatron/dbeaver/Database-Navigator.md

 The toolbar buttons duplicate the menu items except for the **Active Project** one.

-The following table summarizes context menu items for all objects in the tree:
+The following table summarizes context menu items for all objects in the tree.
+Note that the presence or absence of context menu items for an object depends on the database type and the object type.

 Menu item|Description
 ---------|-----------
-**Open folder**|Opens a folder in a separate view **Create new connections**|Opens the Create new connection wizard **New Folder**|Opens a dialog box for creating a new folder **Copy**|Copies an object to the clipboard **Paste**|Inserts the copied object into a selected folder - most convenient for copy-pasting connections
+**Open folder**|Opens a folder in a separate view **Create new connections / Create New Connection**|Opens the Create new connection wizard **New Folder**|Opens a dialog box for creating a new folder **Copy**|Copies an object to the clipboard **Paste**|Inserts the copied object into a selected folder - most convenient for copy-pasting connections